 National Sleep Awareness Week

 The California Highway Patrol (CHP) has recently issued a press release regarding the National Sleep Foundation’s National Sleep Awareness Week.
 During this week, March 2nd through the 9th, the CHP hopes to raise awareness about the dangers of fatigued driving.
 As daylight savings time kicks in this weekend, many Californians are going to dread getting up on Monday morning.
 Even losing just one hour of sleep can seriously impact a person’s internal clock.
-Even if you think you would never fall asleep behind the wheel, you should know that even driving while drowsy is considered a dangerous behavior.
-Drowsiness can slow one’s reaction time, affect a driver’s decision making abilities and make that person less attentive to the task of driving.
+Even if you think you would never fall asleep at the wheel, you should know that even driving while drowsy is considered a dangerous behavior.
+Drowsiness can slow one’s reaction time, affect a driver’s decision-making abilities and make that person less attentive to the task of driving.

 Drowsy Driving Statistics

 • In 2011, more than 3,700 crashes involved a drowsy driver in California.